Voight-Kampf/voight-kampf/README.md

 # voight-kampf

-Thanks to the Gods of Hackintosh, in no particular order: Piker Alpha, Rehabman
+Thanks to the Gods of Hackintosh, in no particular order: Piker Alpha, Rehabman, and the unnamed Masters of SSDT

 required kext sources and makefile for my hmac